logo

 2. Do exercise 3: “Change the random number seed to get different results and comment on how the maximum likelihood results fluctuate.
 How are size of the fluctuations related to the number of data points \(N\) and the data error standard deviation \(dy\)?
 (Try changing them!)”

-The size of the fluctuations decrease as the square root of the number of points N
+The size of the fluctuations decrease as the square root of the number of points N. As the data error standard deviation increases, the size of the fluctuations increases linearly with dy.

 How do we obtain, visualize, and understand these results?